volatilflerovium/sqlite3_helper/README.md

 **SqlRows::SqlRows(sqlite3_stmt\* statement)**

+*Description:*

    Constructor, SqlRows is a wrapper for sqlite3_stmt*

+*Parameters:*

+statement

+    a sqlite3_stmt object.

 **bool SqlRows::yield()**

+*Description:*

    Calling yield will retrieve the next row in the result.
 Return true if there is a new row, false when there is not more rows in the result.

 For the next methods let's consider the following example: